desiby/stelligent-u/07-load-balancing/README.md

 _What can be controlled with the interval/healthy threshold/unhealthy threshold
 settings?_

+>*the amount of tries it takes to declare a target healthy or unhealthy*

 ##### Question: ASG Behavior

 _What's happening to the instances in the ASG?
 How do you know?_

+>*the instances are running but are not healthy. we can know but checking the console or the cli*

 #### Lab 7.1.3: Secure Sockets